RajaeDev6/EzyWordCounter.vim/README.md

-# WordCount.vim
+# EzyWordCounter.vim

-WordCount.vim is a Vim plugin that allows you to easily track and toggle word counts while writing essays or any other text in Vim.
+EzyWordCounter.vim is a Vim plugin that allows you to easily track and toggle word counts while writing essays or any other text in Vim.
 This plugin helps you keep track of the number of words you have typed in the current buffer and can be particularly useful when you have a specific word limit that you need to